NIC619/defender_poc/README.md

 #### Detection
 - Can it detect event emission?
 What's the success rate?
 How fast is it?
 - Can it detect function call?
 What's the success rate?
 How fast is it?
-- Can it detect message call, i.e., function called by another contract?
+- Can it detect message call (internal function call), i.e., function called by another contract?
 What's the success rate?
 How fast is it?
     - Can it detect failed message call or function call?

 #### Response